Probate & Beneficiary Tracing

 How tracing a missing beneficiary works

 This fast beneficiary tracing service will locate a current verified address of a missing beneficiary

 We will provide you with the current address of the missing heir with our beneficiary trace enquiry which will have been verified and traced via two separate information sources by our expert probate tracing agents.

 This is guaranteed to be a current address for the missing heir on the date the trace report is generated.
-We underwrite this probate tracing information for 60 days, so in the event you feel the information is incorrect we will recheck the case for you free of any charge for 60 days.
+We underwrite this probate tracking information for 60 days, so in the event, you feel the information is incorrect we will recheck the case for you free of any charge for 60 days.

 We are probate tracing agent experts and provide an effective low-cost heir tracing solution.